 During the third trimester, the growth of the baby can push the stomach out of its normal position, which can lead to heartburn.
 However, each woman is different and being pregnant doesn't necessarily mean you'll automatically have heartburn.
 It depends on many factors, including your physiology, your diet, your daily habits, and your pregnancy.

 Relieving heartburn during pregnancy typically involves a period of trial and error.
-Lifestyle habits that can reduce the incidence of heartburn are the safest methods for both mother and baby, according to the March of Dimes.
-For example:
+Lifestyle habits that can reduce the incidence of heartburn are often the safest methods for both mother and baby.
+Some changes you can make that may help relieve your heartburn include:

 - Eat smaller meals more frequently and avoid drinking while eating.
 Drink water in between meals instead.